TealUnblocker/USBOFFUN-GAMES/README.md

 ## USBOFFUN-GAMES
 [Online Version](https://tealunblocker.github.io/USBOFFUN-GAMES)

 This repository contains a collection of offline games that can be played when you have limited or no internet connection.
-The games are tested to 100% work with Chromebook and Windows platforms, but it should work on most modern browsers.
+The games are tested to work with Chromebook and Windows platforms, and it should work on most modern browsers.
 To get started, follow the instructions below:

 ### Quick Start